andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcod/_index.md

 3\.2.2 – Each player is responsible for making sure they are running Veritas during the match.
 Open console and type: “/echo !info” to ensure Veritas is taking screenshots.
 We recommend you check this at least twice per side of a map.

 3\.2.3 – If a player closes Veritas during the match, the player will receive a yellow card and the clan will forfeit the match.
-In cases where the player experiences an unknown bug, cup supervisors and the conflict team will decide on the next steps.
+In cases where the player experiences an unknown bug, the vcod.gg Admin, Supervisors and Conflict Team will decide on the next steps.

 3\.2.4 – If a player crashes during the match, he must re-join Veritas immediately.
 Clans can use the following command: “/matchtimeout” at the start of the round to allow players to reconnect to Veritas.

 3\.2.5 – Screenshots from ALL players must be uploaded after each match.
 Screenshots not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan forfeiting the match.
-In cases where the player experiences an unknown bug, cup supervisors and the conflict team will decide on the next steps.
+In cases where the player experiences an unknown bug, the vcod.gg Admin, Supervisors and Conflict Team will decide on the next steps.

 3\.2.6 – Players should be using the “/echo !info” command to ensure Veritas is still taking screenshots.
 It is not acceptable for a player to be missing Veritas screenshots if no attempt was made to ensure Veritas was running throughout the match.
-In cases where the player experiences an unknown bug, cup supervisors and the conflict team will decide on the next steps.
+In cases where the player experiences an unknown bug, the vcod.gg Admin, Supervisors and Conflict Team will decide on the next steps.

-3\.2.7 – If your Veritas crashes at the end of the match, the player in question must contact the cup admin immediately.
+3\.2.7 – If your Veritas crashes at the end of the match, the player in question must contact the vcod.gg Admin immediately.

 #### **4. Competition Rules**